Home Message Board Pick 'em Page Picks & Results Pt Standings Wkly Composites Official Rules Awards Record Archives Handicapper Capsules

 Statistics in BOLD denotes participant leads league in statistical category.

-INDIVIDUAL PICKS (Week #14)
+INDIVIDUAL PICKS (NFL WEEK #14)

 (Note: Participants are listed in order in which they posted their picks)